 Another possible treatment is intrathecal baclofen therapy.
 This involves surgically implanting a small pump on the outside of the body connected to the spinal cord.

-The pump delivers regular doses of a medicine called Baclofen directly to the spine.
+The pump delivers regular doses of baclofen directly to the spine.
 It blocks some of the nerve signals that cause muscle stiffness.